apitoolkit/apitoolkit-landing/docs/sdks/nodejs/fastifyjs/index.md

 Outgoing requests are external API calls you make from your API.
 By default, APItoolkit monitors all requests users make from your application and they will all appear in the [API Log Explorer](/docs/dashboard/dashboard-pages/api-log-explorer/){target="\_blank"} page.
 However, you can separate outgoing requests from others and explore them in the [Outgoing Integrations](/docs/dashboard/dashboard-pages/outgoing-integrations/){target="\_blank"} page, alongside the incoming request that triggered them.

-To monitor outgoing axios-based HTTP requests from your application, wrap your axios instance with the `observeAxios()` function like so:
+To monitor outgoing axios-based HTTP requests from your application, wrap your axios instance with the `observeAxios()` function, like so:

 ```js
 import Fastify from "fastify";